svj-aventador/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 address = "r3kmLJN5D28dHuH8vZNUZpMC43pEHpaocV"
 desc = "Ripple-owned address from old ripple.txt file"
 # Note: This doesn't prove ownership of an account unless the
-#   "Domain" field of the account in the XRP Ledger matches the
+#   "Domain" field of the account in the SGY Ledger matches the
 #   domain this file was served from.

 [[SERVERS]]